 I’m from New Jersey, and much of what I learned about how to interact with others I learned from my stepfather Frank.
 Frank’s main rule was, “always have favors you can collect on, and don’t be afraid to do other people favors.”
 I do something for you, you return the favor — scratching each other’s back is a way of life.
 It’s how I roll.

-So last fall, when I drove down to Galt to collect a few hundred pounds of Touriga Nacional wine grapes from a Portuguese grower named Ron Silva, I wasn’t shocked when he told me not to worry about money.
+So some years ago, when I drove down to Galt to collect a few hundred pounds of Touriga Nacional wine grapes from a Portuguese grower named Ron Silva, I wasn’t shocked when he told me not to worry about money.
 “No,” he said.
 “Instead, show me how to make morcella.”
 No problem, I said.

 Morcella.
 I knew what he meant, although I refer to it mentally by its Spanish name morcilla.
 My neighbor from Argentina calls it more-SEE-zhuh, my other neighbor from Italy calls it sanguinaccio.
 Go to Louisiana or France and it’s boudin noir.
 But the first time I ate this odd delight was in South Africa, as part of a traditional English breakfast.
 And there it was stripped of any lyrical nicknames: The waiter called it “blood pudding.”